Sourabhlpu/MucRec/README.md

     Screens :

-    There are _ screens in the app.
+    There are 3 main screens in the app.

     1. Discover Screen